Alex Radcliff: Playing career

 He barnstormed for the Palmer House All Stars in 1940 before returning to the Negro leagues for two games in 1941.
 In 1942, he returned to the Giants and played all but one game of a 29-game stretch (one played with Birmingham).
 In 1943, he hit a league-high .369 in thirty games with 45 hits.
 He played just one game with the Giants in 1944, playing fourteen games with the Cincinnati-Indianapolis Clowns while making another All-Star Game.
 In the 1943 series for the NAL pennant against Birmingham, he batted .143 in two games in the loss.
 Records show he played just six games with the Memphis Red Sox and batted .240 in 1946, but he was elected to both east–west games that year.

-From 1932 to 1944, Radcliffe ranked in the top five in his position at third base in games played (nine times, where he was first twice), putouts (six, leading once), assists (five, leading once), double plays (five, leading twice), and errors (six).
+From 1932 to 1944, Radcliff ranked in the top five in his position at third base in games played (nine times, where he was first twice), putouts (six, leading once), assists (five, leading once), double plays (five, leading twice), and errors (six).